BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 The objective's instruction string is defined as follows:
 The first argument is the password.
 All `_` characters are replaced with spaces.
 Next follows the prefix.
 If no custom prefix is set BetonQuest will look up a translatable version from the *messages.yml* config.
 To completely disable the prefix an empty prefix is required (password:bla prefix: events:...).
 You can also add the `ignoreCase` argument if you want a passwords capitalization ignored.
 This is especially important for regex matching.
-If you want to trigger event when the player failed to guess the password you can use the argument `fail` with a list of events.
+If you want to trigger event when the player failed to guess the password you can use the argument `fail` with a list of events (comma separated).

 !!! example
     ```YAML
-    password beton ignoreCase prefix:secret fail:notifyFail events:message,reward
+    password beton ignoreCase prefix:secret fail:failEvent1,failEvent2 events:message,reward
     ```

 The correctness of the given password is validated using a popular system called